Unraveling the Itch: Exploring the Root Causes of Skin Irritation

 Dry Skin

 Dry skin is one of the most common causes of itching.
-When the skin lacks moisture, it becomes dehydrated and loses its protective barrier.
+When the skin lacks moisture, it becomes dehydrated and loses its natural protective barrier.
 This can lead to itching, flaking, and a feeling of tightness.
 Factors that contribute to dry skin include harsh weather conditions, excessive bathing or showering with hot water, certain soaps or detergents, and low humidity levels.
 To alleviate dry skin and associated itching, it is important to moisturize regularly with a hypoallergenic lotion or cream and avoid prolonged exposure to hot water.

 Allergies